erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 Software engineers strive to separate the what (policy) from the how (mechanism) for reasons like [code re-use](https://en.wikipedia.org/wiki/Code_reuse), [maintainability](https://en.wikipedia.org/wiki/Maintainability), [modularity](https://en.wikipedia.org/wiki/Modular_programming) and [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

-The design decisions on when to use policies instead of mechanisms is often ambiguous.
-We propose a mechanism centric [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) to provide a clear distinction of when to use mechanism and when to use policy.
+We propose a mechanism centric [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) to help engineers create better software frameworks.

-## What are Mechanisms
+## What are Mechanisms?

-A mechanism is "the how" and covers everything from language syntax to operating system features like:
+A mechanism is "the how".
+Our mechanisms cover everything from language syntax to operating system features like:

 * [language syntax](https://en.wikipedia.org/wiki/Syntax_%28programming_languages%29) mechanisms
   * loops (while, doWhile, for, forEach, etc.)